rdforte/ryanforte.tech/content/competitive-programming/hackerrank-street-lights.md

 If we then add these together we get __7__ but hold up wait a second shouldn't the answer be __8__ 🧐

-We know that for the difference of the bounds of each light we must also include the point for the light pole itself.
+We know that for the difference in the bounds of each light we must also include the point for the light pole itself.
 In which case we have two lights.
 So then would we not add 2?
-If the lights were not overlapping or touching then yes we could include each light poles point in the total number of points but because in our example above they overlap so essentially its as if they were one light pole.
-So to overcome this we can keep track of the total number of light poles and each time one light poles light overlaps another light poles light we can deduct one from the total number of points.
+If the lights were not overlapping or touching then yes we could include each light pole point in the total number of points but because in our example above they overlap so essentially it's as if they were one light pole.
+So to overcome this we can keep track of the total number of light poles and each time one light pole's light overlaps another light pole's light we can deduct one from the total number of points.

 ### Solution